BOOKS | DIGITAL | MEDIA

 Erica Simone Turnipseed is a writer who has published two adult novels, and a wife, a mom, and a teacher, not necessarily in that order.
 She’s also a student of popular culture and an everywoman philanthropist who founded the Five Years for the House Initiative, a fund-raising drive for the Afro American Cultural Center at Yale.

 Her forthcoming picture book, Bigger Than Me, will be published by Caitlyn Dlouhy Books / Atheneum in 2023.
-Her latest adult manuscript, American Sibyl, is a work of literary fiction that weaves the present, past, and future into a captivating 250 year saga of a Black family.
-It is currently out on submission.
+Her latest adult novel, American Sibyl, weaves one Black family's present, past, and future into a captivating 250 year saga and will be published by 2Leaf Press in Spring 2024.

 Kim Watson got his start as a bandleader, writer and performer on the New York music scene.
 After segueing into film he established himself as an innovator and director of over 40 music videos, garnering “Best Music Video” nominations from both MTV and the Soul Train Awards, and NAACP recognition for his presentation of positive images of African Americans.
 Watson went on to write for Disney, Nickelodeon, Simon & Schuster, Warner Brothers Films, MTV Films, Kidz Bop, movies of the week, and the Universal Pictures hit HONEY, starring Jessica Alba, before directing and conducting the interviews for A&E Biography’s groundbreaking documentary on LL Cool J.